JohT/code-graph-analysis-pipeline/README.md

 - Easily integrable into your [continuous integration pipeline](./INTEGRATION.md)
 - More than 130 CSV reports for dependencies, metrics, cycles, annotations, algorithms and many more
 - Jupyter notebook reports for dependencies, metrics, visibility and many more
+- Anomaly detection powered by unsupervised machine learning and explainable AI
 - Graph structure visualization
 - Automated reference document generation
 - Runtime and library independent automation using [shell scripts](./scripts/SCRIPTS.md)